-You probably already know that pre-employment tests are important to filter through the pool of job applicants to find the best candidates, but what you might not know is if you don’t choose your pre-employment tests carefully, they are going to do more harm than good.
-The wrong choice of tests might waste your organization’s money and you may end up turning out the right candidates.
+You probably already know that pre-employment tests are important to filter through the pool of job applicants to find the best candidates, but what you might not know is if you don’t choose the type your pre-employment tests carefully, they are going to do more harm than good.
+The wrong choice of tests will lead to wrong choice of pre-employment assessment software and it might waste your organization’s money and you may end up turning out the right candidates.

 Pre-employment assessments can provide relevant information on a job applicant's ability to perform in the workplace.
 Which is why as the first step test selection becomes so crucial, because if the test does not measure job-related capabilities, then the basic purpose of screening is lost.

 With so many tests on offer the question is what type of tests should you administer to candidates for your hiring decisions? and what tests you should avoid...
 First of all, you should carefully find out the skills that directly correlate to job performance.
 If you are thinking of personality tests, think again…